carpentries-incubator/reproducible-publications-quarto/episodes/02-Quarto/04-plots-figures.md

 ![path error details](../../fig/07-path-error-details.png)

 This is a path error.
-The reason we're seeing this is that our paper is located in the report/source directory while our test document was automatically created in the project root directory.
-The path from the report/source directory to the data we're trying to read is not correct any longer.
+But why are we seeing this error?
+Unfortunately, there is a slight discrepancy between the behavior of regular R scripts run in R projects and Quarto projects.
+R scripts will always use the root folder of the project as the working directory, while Quarto documents use the folder where the qmd file is located as the working directory.
+If you were learning on your own you may have been majorly confused by this minute difference.
+No worries, we'll see how to change the default working directory in the next episode.

 ### Fixing Relative Path Errors